 - Who is the customer? - Is the customer secretive? - Does the transaction make commercial sense? - Is the customer or money coming from abroad?
-Be wary of customers or sources of funds originating from jurisdictions where there are no tight money laundering controls in place? - the FATF Blacklist and UK and EU Sanction List can be used as reference points for jurisdiction where there are no tight money laundering regulations in place. - Is there evidence of unsupported customer wealth, both in individual and corporate clients?
+Be wary of customers or sources of funds originating from jurisdictions where there are no tight money laundering controls in place?
+The FATF Blacklist and UK and EU Sanction List can be used as reference points for jurisdiction where there are no tight money laundering regulations in place. - Is there evidence of unsupported customer wealth, both in individual and corporate clients?
 This should trigger further questions.

 Monies received or transferring to one of the countries on the Financial Sanctions list must be reported immediately to the Client, through the procedure you have been given or to the Money Laundering Reporting Officer.
-The current sanction listed countries at present are:
+The current sanction listed countries at present can be viewed on the UK Government's website via the following link: The UK Sanctions List - GOV.UK (www.gov.uk).